Skip to content

 Performing Arts Fund announces battleground.
 It's as bad as we feared.

 The effects of the previous cabinet's arts cuts are finally becoming clear.
 The Performing Arts Fund today announced the winners and losers of the battle for four-year subsidies.
 From 2017, the Dutch art world will be a lot smaller, more meagre and poorer than it was until 2013.
-Big names are gone, traditions dismantled, while what is new faces an extremely uncertain existence.
+Big names are gone, traditions broken down, while what is new faces an extremely uncertain existence.

 These are the winners, losers and newcomers in Amsterdam arts

 Diversity in the Amsterdam art world is not yet flourishing.
 The Amsterdam Fund for the Arts, which announced its grant awards today, is getting a bit tired of it: "Across most disciplines, committees note that cultural diversity of audiences, staff and governance is disappointing, as are efforts to change this.
-Outside specialised organisations for which cultural diversity is a core business, ambitions are still not high, despite two decades of cultural policy in this area.
+Outside the specialised organisations for which cultural diversity is a core business, ambitions are still not high, despite two decades of cultural policy in this area.
 If the ambitions are there, organisations do not always manage to give them hands and feet.
 There often seems to be a certain discomfort or 'not knowing how'."

 So to start with the good news: Marmoucha grows 398 per cent compared to the previous grant round.
 The capital's producer and promoter of performing arts in the field of North African and Middle Eastern arts and culture in the Netherlands was severely cut back in 2013, but the Amsterdam Fund for the Arts found its work over the past four years to be so good that the grant has been more than deserved.
 In the new round of awards which became known on 1 August they rise from 25,070 euros to a tonne, adding that perhaps they should not be so ambitious.